gauravbaruah/modeled-stream-utility/Readme.md

 news event, such as hurricanes, sporting events, protests and other events, where new facts of information come to light as the situation evolves.

-MSU essentially models a user as alternating between time intervals spent reading updates and time intervals spent away from the stream.
+MSU essentially models a user as alternating between time intervals spent reading updates (sessions) and time intervals spent away from the stream.
 The duration of respective time intervals depends on the browsing characteristics of the user.
 For instance, a highly interested user may read updates with shorter intervals of time spent away from the system.
 A busy user may spend longer durations away from the system
 (see ["Evaluating Streams of Evolving News Events", Gaurav Baruah, Mark Smucker, Charles Clarke, _SIGIR